Lewes: Classical music

 Located 4 mi outside of Lewes is Glyndebourne opera house.
 Founded in 1934, the venue draws large audiences for its Summer Festival and has attracted a host of international talent throughout its history.
 Lewes Operatic Society (founded 1911) and New Sussex Opera are also based in the town of Lewes.

 A number of other local classical music series operate in the town, including the Nicholas Yonge Society; and the baroque and early classical Workshop Series.
 The Musicians of All Saints is a Lewes-based chamber orchestra founded in 1987 who perform both new works and standard repertoire.
 A new annual music series, the Lewes Chamber Music Festival, was created in summer 2012.
 The Lewes Festival of Song was created in 2015 and the Lewes BaroqueFest in 2019.
 Other local music groups include the Lewes Concert Orchestra founded in 1993; and the Lewes, Glynde & Beddingham Brass Band, founded in 1922.

 The East Sussex Bach choir is based in Lewes, as well as a number of other active amateur choirs, including Pro Musica Chamber Choir, the Everyman Ensemble, the Paddock Singers, Lewes Vox and East Sussex Community Choir.

 Orlando Gough's opera The Finnish Prisoner is set in Lewes, telling the story of the Finnish prisoners of war held in Lewes after the Crimean War.

 Museums and galleries

 The principal town museum is Barbican House Museum at Lewes Castle, which hosts the Lewes Town Model as well as four galleries of Sussex archaeology.
 Anne of Cleves House has various collections relating to the history of Lewes.
 There are several independent art galleries in the town including the Star Brewery Gallery in a former brewery in Market Street; the artist-run Chalk Gallery in North Street and occasional art exhibitions at the Town Hall.
 Other galleries are listed in Gallery Guide Lewes and Art Map Lewes.

+An extension of Charleston Farmhouse was opened in Lewes in 2023, and offers a large exhibition space, cafe and gift shop.
+It houses a significant part of Charleston's Bloomsbury group collection, as well as a regular rotation of visiting exhibitions.